Forms 1094 and 1095: IRS Issues Final Forms and Instructions

 Careful readers will find other tidbits that may prove useful when completing the forms.
 For example, clarification is provided regarding truncation of employer identification numbers on statements provided to individuals and how to handle missing taxpayer IDs.
 Reporting entities will also want to read IRS Notice 2015-68 for its further elaboration of reporting issues — including limited penalty relief related to soliciting taxpayer IDs from covered individuals.

-PLUS: Request a copy of our State of Health Care Reform presentation to learn more.
+PLUS: Use the adjacent form to request a copy of our State of Health Care Reform presentation to learn more.

 Do you have questions about the 1094 and 1095 forms?